 About What Cheer House

-What Cheer House is a San Francisco–based cultural research studio working at the intersection of history, art, and machine intelligence.
+What Cheer House is a San Francisco–based cultural research studio working across history, art, and machine intelligence.

-What Cheer House develops works that reinterpret historical materials for contemporary audiences through archival investigation, computational methods, and exhibition design.
-Historical documents, maps, datasets, photographs, and visual artifacts become the starting point for research, publications, and artistic works that illuminate cultural history through new technical forms.
+What Cheer House develops works that reinterpret historical materials for present-day audiences through archival research, computational methods, and exhibition design.
+Documents, maps, datasets, photographs, and visual artifacts become the basis for publications, research projects, and artistic works that illuminate cultural history through contemporary technical forms.

-What Cheer House functions simultaneously as a research environment, an exhibition platform, and a publishing space — connecting historical archives with contemporary computational practice.
+It functions as a research environment, exhibition platform, and publishing space that connects the historical archive with contemporary computational practice.

 Historical Context

 The original What Cheer House stood at the corner of Sacramento and Leidesdorff streets in San Francisco’s early commercial district.
-Completed in 1852 by Rhode Island–born entrepreneur R. B. Woodward, it became one of the best-known establishments of Gold Rush–era San Francisco.
-Designed to serve laborers, sailors, immigrants, and others passing through the city, the house offered clean lodging and substantial meals at modest prices, feeding thousands of people each day at its peak.
+Completed in 1852 by entrepreneur R. B. Woodward, it became one of the best-known establishments of Gold Rush–era San Francisco.
+Designed to serve laborers, sailors, immigrants, and others passing through the city, the house offered clean lodging and substantial meals at modest prices.

-Throughout the nineteenth century the What Cheer House functioned as a crossroads of early San Francisco society.
-Merchants, immigrants, and fortune seekers mingled with journalists and writers—including figures such as Mark Twain and Bret Harte —in its crowded dining rooms and reading rooms.
-Though the original building no longer stands, the institution remains part of San Francisco’s historical memory.
+Throughout the nineteenth century, the What Cheer House functioned as a crossroads of early San Francisco society.
+Merchants, immigrants, and fortune seekers mingled with journalists and writers—including figures such as Mark Twain and Bret Harte—in its busy public rooms.
+Though the original building no longer stands, the institution remains part of the city’s historical memory.

 Research and Practice